at-ray-o/HoffmanLabApp/README.md

 Code sample for Hoffman lab application.

 ## Code description:
 The code trains a U-net autoencoder in a supervised fashion.
-Both the input and output are part of the ```.npy``` file.
+Both the input and output are part of the ```.npy``` file, provided in this repository.

 ## Dependency: